+Do use a cutting board when using knives on a Clearstone-coated surface.
 The coating needs to be treated with care, as sharps (knives) and abrasives (scouring products) will scratch Clearstone-coated surfaces.
-A cutting board is always recommended.

-Mild detergents and water should be used for washing and cleaning Clearstone-coated surfaces.
+Do use mild detergents and water when cleaning Clearstone-coated surfaces.
 Any non-abrasive kitchen surface cleaner can be used; i.e. Windex, 409, or other non-abrasive spray cleaners.
 We recommend cleaning with a microfiber clothe for best results.

 Do not use metal or razor scrapers for cleaning the surface.

-While Clearstone-coated surfaces are chemical resistant, aggressive chemicals or sealants should not be in contact with the coating.
-Aggressive chemicals or sealants can have adverse effects to the appearance and/or clarity of Clearstone.
+Do not use aggressive chemicals or sealants on the coating.
+While Clearstone-coated surfaces are chemical resistant, aggressive chemicals or sealants can have adverse effects to the appearance and/or clarity of Clearstone.

 Should the Clearstone-coated surface become scratched, it can be refinished by a Clearstone Certified Applicator.
 Please contact Clearstone for a Certified Applicator in your area to receive a quote for repolishing.